phillymg/Logo-Creator/README.md

 ## Installation

-Make sure to install nmp by running the command 'npm i' in the command line.
+Make sure to install npm by running the command 'npm i' in the command line.

 ## Usage